 AURORA, IL--Rudy Ruettiger, 55-year-old retired construction worker, won’t stop babbling about that one play he got into during a Notre Dame game in 1970.
-He continues to bore his friends and relatives with the story of how his coach allowed him on the field for one play in garbage time of a Notre Dame rout.
+He continues to bore his friends and relatives with the story of how coach Ara Parseghian allowed him on the field for one play in garbage time of a Notre Dame rout.

 “Big fucking deal,” says Rudy’s his son-in-law, Terrence.
 “I’m sorry, but I’m just not all that impressed.
 Sounds like he just had an unhealthy obsession with Notre Dame and the coach threw him a bone because he felt bad for him.
 Congratulations.”